lisprep/DAKODA-webpage/_events/4_vor.md

 ---
 layout: page
-title: 06.10.2023
+dateDDMMYYYY: 06.10.2023
-description: "Advances and challenges in automatic learner language annotation for a deepened understanding of variation inside and across developmental stages"
+dateYYYY-MM-DD: 2023-10-06
-importance: 1
+title: "Advances and challenges in automatic learner language annotation for a deepened understanding of variation inside and across developmental stages"
 category: Vorträge

 ---